swimos/swim/swim-system-js/swim-mesh-js/@swim/mesh/README.md

 ### Browser

 When loaded by a web browser, the `swim-mesh.js` script adds all component library exports to the global `swim` namespace.
+The `swim-mesh.js` script requires that `swim-core.js` has already been loaded.

+The `swim-system.js` script also adds all `@swim/mesh` component library exports to the global `swim` namespace, making it a drop-in replacement for `swim-mesh.js` when additional `@swim/system` frameworks are needed.